arc-eng/cli/prompts/README.md

 ### Explanation:

-The goal is to dynamically generate a prompt that includes the output of running unit tests and provides instructions for PR Pilot on how to analyze the results.
+The goal is to dynamically generate a prompt that includes the output of running unit tests and provides instructions for Arcane Engine on how to analyze the results.
 Here's what each part does:

 - `{{ sh('pytest') }}`: This line dynamically inserts the output of the `pytest` command, which runs unit tests.
 - `{% if env('PR_NUMBER') %}`: This conditional block checks if a PR number is set in the environment (e.g. when run as a Github Action).
 If it is, it includes a step to comment on the PR with the analysis of the test results.

 ## How to Use Prompt Templates

-To use a prompt template, you can pass it as a file to PR Pilot using the `-f` or `--file` option.
+To use a prompt template, you can pass it as a file to Arcane Engine using the `-f` or `--file` option.
 For example:

 ```bash
 pilot -f analyze_test_results.md.jinja2